wrichter/GermanyDYIAirCleaner/README.md

 The airflow only takes place in the middle (tested using tissue paper)- this calls for a fan shroud.
 ![Airflow without fan shroud](images/IMG_0882.jpeg)

-Measured from the center, the airflow happens in a circle of about 18 cm in diameter.
+Measured from the center, the airflow happens in a circle of about 18 cm radius.
 Cut out a fan shroud of the appropriate size and place it on the fan.
 Seal it with adhesive tape.
 ![18 cm circle](images/IMG_0885.jpeg)